How to Get Started Using Hunting Apps

 How Deer Hunting Apps Make You a Better Hunter

 An app for hunting can be called any number of things including a hunt predictor app or a hunting GPS app.
-Basically, they all provide you information in one place to help plan and manage your hunts.
+Basically, they all provide you the information in one place to help plan and manage your hunts.
 Today, hunting is traditionally considered luck with some art and a little science.
 Hunting apps, however, are shifting the luck and art to more science when it comes to being a successful hunter.

 The science is improving to the point where you can start to increase your chances of seeing deer by knowing from the app when to go deer hunting.
 This allows you to strategically plan days in the woods to maximize your chances on seeing deer with the little time you have available to hunt.
 The hunting journal aspect of an app like the one Trophy Tracks is developing is the new way hunters will record and reference hunting days.
 These notes are critical to review before each season to recall what worked and what did not.
 With this information, you can better prepare for a new deer season.
 Without your notes, you will be left making the same mistakes and taking the wrong days off again this deer season.